YinhuC/journey-jot/README.md

 ## Usage

-- Create database using Microsoft SQL Server
+- Create database using SSMS
 - Update the `DefaultConnection` in `appSettings.json` with the correct information from your computer
 - Run migration to add data into database
   - `cd JourneyJot`